KxSystems/docs-v1/docs/interfaces/pyq/install.md

 Requirements are:

--   Installation should be started using Windows Command Prompt.
+-   Installation should be started using the Windows Command Prompt.
 -   [Visual Studio 9 for Python](http://aka.ms/vcpython27), if using Python 2.7.x.
 -   [Microsoft Build Tools for Visual Studio 2017](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017), if using Python 3.6.x
 -   Ensure that kdb+ is installed under `C:\q`, or that the `QHOME` environment variable is set to the location of the kdb+ executable.